 Further opportunities to extend classroom learning can be found in student clubs, such as the Alpha Phi Sigma honor society and the Criminal Justice Student Association, and through study abroad.
 We also offer a Criminal Justice minor and specialty minors in Transnational Crime and Cyber Crime and Computer Forensics.

-Our program's dedicated faculty prepare you to become a leader in civil engineering and related fields by fostering creativity, critical thinking, and problem-solving skills and awareness of the environmental impact of your work.
+Our program's dedicated faculty prepare students who pursue civil engineering degrees to become leaders by fostering creativity, critical thinking, and problem-solving skills and awareness of the environmental impact of their work.

-One of the rare historical records of civil engineering within academia is contained in the first catalogue of this university, dated August 1821.
-Among the description of offerings to students in 1820 was . . .
-"Civil Engineering, including the construction of roads, canals, locks and bridges."
+One of the rare historical records of civil engineering within academia is contained in the first catalog of this university, dated August 1821.
+Among the description of offerings to students in 1820 was..."Civil Engineering, including the construction of roads, canals, locks and bridges."
 Norwich University was the first private school in the United States where students were taught engineering as a separate branch of education.
 What better place to launch your own career.